 Smart Driver provides members with information about their driving behavior to help maximize their vehicles’ overall performance, reduce vehicle wear and tear, enhance fuel efficiency, and help members become better drivers.
 Enrolled members will receive ongoing feedback with results on events such as hard braking, hard acceleration and high-speed driving occurrences, as well as tips to enhance their driving skills.
-And if you opt in to Insurance Discounts eligibility, Smart Driver can also make you eligible for discounts on your auto insurance, depending on your driving.

 Smart Driver is currently available for OnStar Members in the United States.